Welding Defects Guide: Types, Causes, How to Detect and Prevent.

 Undercut defect images

-3. Poor penetration
+3. Lack of penetration

 Insufficient penetration is particularly problematic in applications with high-stress demands, as it compromises the weld’s ability to distribute load evenly.
 In load-bearing structures, this flaw necessitates rework to meet structural requirements.